 There are many focusing lenses available in different focal lengths for all wavelengths of the TruMark Series.
 You can select the optimum combination of wavelength and focal length for every application.

-You will find the ideal variant for your particular workpiece size and the complexity of your application in the work station range.
+You will find the ideal work station option for your workpiece size and application complexity in our work station product line.
 This includes small, compact marking stations and systems for particularly large components.
 You can also benefit from various options for automation.

 Find your perfect marking laser now